alkampfergit/personal-blog/codewrecks/content/post/old/2011/05/nhibernate-batchsize-and-massive-insert.md

 This is a typical bulk insert problem with an ORM, but it is strange that it happens even if I enabled Batch size.
 Thanks to NhProf I verified that NH inserted objects one by one, alternating object of type A and B. The only flush is at the very end of the insertion, and I verified with NHProf that all the insert are issued when I call flush().
 Performances are unacceptable because due to network latency (database accessed over an internet based vpn) each insert requires ~100 ms, so I have about 1000 \* 100 = 100 seconds.
 Since everything is transactional I have a transaction open for more than one minute.

-Iâ€™m using NH 2.1 and I do not know exactly if bulk inserting of linked objects was fixed in version 3 but the solution is simple, instead of creating couple of A and B object and immediately pass them to Session.Save object I took this different strategy
+I'm using NH 2.1 and I do not know exactly if bulk inserting of linked objects was fixed in version 3 but the solution is simple, instead of creating couple of A and B object and immediately pass them to Session.Save object I took this different strategy

 1) created all object in memory, for 500 times I create A, create B and set B.refa = A
 2) now that all 1000 objects are in memory, I call Session.Save for each object of type A